 for use

 ' \

 \!

 ~ \^

-{ \(
+{)(

-} ()
+} $\langle \rangle$

-It is possible to use raw mode in which the program reading is awakened on each character.
-In raw mode, no erase or kill processing is done; and the EOT, quit and interrupt characters are not treated specially.
+In raw mode, the program reading is awakened on each character.
+No erase or kill processing is done; and the EOT, quit and interrupt characters are not treated specially.
+The input parity bit is passed back to the reader, but parity is still generated for output characters.

 The ASCII EOT character may be used to generate an end of file from a typewriter.
 When an EOT is received, all the characters waiting to be read are immediately passed to the program, without waiting for a new-line.
-Thus if there are no characters waiting, which is to say the EOT occurred at the beginning of a line, zero characters will be passed back, and this is the standard end-of-file signal.
-The EOT is not passed on except in raw mode.
+Thus if there are no characters waiting, which is to say the EOT occurred at the beginning of a line, zero characters will be passed back, and this is the standard end-of-file indication.
+The EOT is passed back unchanged in raw mode.